DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </details>

 <details><summary>
-8. In Listing 6.10, what advantage would there be in using character labels, such as a and c, instead of numbers for the menu choices and switch cases?
+08. In Listing 6.10, what advantage would there be in using character labels, such as a and c, instead of numbers for the menu choices and switch cases?
-(Hint:Think about what happens if the user types q in either case and what happens if the user types 5 in either case.)
+(Hint: Think about what happens if the user types q in either case and what happens if the user types 5 in either case.)

 ```cpp